johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 6. Have someone edit it\*\**
 7. One final look for readability.
 Does it your inviting /easy to scan?
 Sorry paragraphs and bold subheads, lists bulleted/numbered.
 Avoid impenetrable chunky text
 8. ## Publish but ask one more question.
 What next?
 Read more?
 Subscribe?
 But something?

-   The difficult first post!
-I’ve been planning to write about my experiences and thoughts now for what seems too long.
-I’m hoping that over time, writing down what I’ve learned will become second nature, an extension of the leadership and career journey, though today, writing is hard.

-THIS IS UNSAVED CHANGE